Wladimir Köppen: Career and contributions

 Köppen was a principal founder of modern climatology and meteorology.
 Between 1850 and 1860, Köppen contributed to Seewart's sailing handbooks for the Atlantic, Pacific and Indian Oceans by studying ship reports over the winds of different oceans.
 Between 1872 and 1873 Köppen was employed in the Russian meteorological service as an assistant where he helped prepare the daily synoptic weather map.

 In 1875, he moved back to Germany and became the chief of the new Division of Marine Meteorology at the German naval observatory (Deutsche Seewarte) based in Hamburg.
 There, he was responsible for establishing a weather forecasting service for the northwestern part of Germany and the adjacent sea areas.
 After four years of service, he was able to move on to his primary interest of fundamental research, and left the meteorological office.
+In 1937, he was personally honored by German Chancellor Adolf Hitler with the Adlerschild des Deutschen Reiches.

-Köppen began a systematic study of the climate and also experimented with balloons to obtain data from upper layers of the atmosphere.
+Köppen began a systematic study of the climate and experimented with balloons to obtain data from upper layers of the atmosphere.
 In 1884, he published the first version of his map of climatic zones in which the seasonal temperature ranges were plotted.
 It led to the development of the Köppen climate classification system around 1900, which he kept improving for the rest of his life.
 The full version of his system appeared first in 1918; after several modifications, the final version was published in 1936.